MulvxNetwork/bMod-Implementation/README.md

 # bMod-Implementation
-The idea of bMod is to use the almost infinite textured items that minecraft can have and the amazing bukkit api to create an easy scripting language like Skript to emulate minecraft forge mods with mob AI's, shulker hitboxes, chest GUI's and custom texured items and more.
+bMod is the idea to use item lore, custom durability textures, and more, to emulate popular Forge mods with the Bukkit API.